rssh/scala-gopher/README.md

     filtered
 ~~~

+(less imperative way to do the same, described later in `select.fold`).

-Scala Iterable can be represented as `ReadChannel` via extension method `asReadChannel`.
+Any Iterable can be represented as `ReadChannel` via extension method `asReadChannel`.

 Also, we can use Scala futures as channels, which produce one value and then closes.
 For obtaining such input use  `gopherApi.futureInput`.